dzekelid/revisions/_listings/aws-codedeploy/openapi.md

       - in: query
         name: revisions
         description: Information to get about the application revisions, including type and            location
         type: string
       responses:
-        200:
-          description: OK
-      tags:
-      - Application Revisions
-  /?Action=GetApplicationRevision:
-    get:
-      summary: Get Application Revision
-      description: Gets information about an application revision.
-      operationId: getApplicationRevision
-      x-api-path-slug: actiongetapplicationrevision-get
-      parameters:
-      - in: query
-        name: applicationName
-        description: The name of the application that corresponds to the revision
-        type: string
-      - in: query
-        name: revision
-        description: Information about the application revision to get, including type and            location
-        type: string
-      responses: